SPAN202 Intermediate Spanish II

 -

-Students are expected to spend between six and nine hours per week outside of class in activities such as learning vocabulary, reading, completing written exercises, working on pronunciation, preparing oral presentations, and working with the multimedia files that accompany the text. -
+Students are expected to spend between six and nine hours per week outside of class in activities, such as learning vocabulary, reading, completing written exercises, working on pronunciation, preparing oral presentations, and working with the multimedia files that accompany the text.

-A continuation of SPAN201,this course reviews more basic essentials of vocabulary and grammatical constructions and presents constructions not yet studied.
+- A continuation of SPAN201, this course reviews more basic essentials of vocabulary and grammatical constructions and presents constructions not yet studied.
 The course provides additional material for a solid foundation in conversation and composition.
-Emphasis continues to be placed on knowledge and appreciation of the cultural backgrounds of Spanish-speaking countries. -
+Emphasis continues to be placed on knowledge and appreciation of the cultural backgrounds of Spanish-speaking countries.

+- VII.
 Required Course Content and Direction

 -